A9 dualling project: Road safety statistics

 The A9 has been dubbed the most dangerous road in Scotland.
 In 2022, despite the installation of average speed cameras, 17 people died on the A9, of whom 13 were on the stretch between Perth and Inverness, where much of the route is single carriageway.
+It also included the deaths of three Americans visiting Scotland in August 2022, where the crash happened in the Highlands.
 This was the highest number of fatalities in a one-year period over the past 20 years.
 However, other recent years had few fatalities; there was one death per year between 2019 and 2021, and four deaths in 2023.
 Between 2010 and 2022, there were a total of 72 fatalities on the A9 between Perth and Inverness, working out at an average of 5.5 deaths per year.
 The "A9 Dual Action Group" was established to bring attention to the statistics.
 It submitted a petition to the Scottish Parliament in December 2022, calling on the Scottish Government to follow through on its 2011 commitment to convert the remaining 77 mi of single carriageway into dual carriageway by 2025.
 In 2023, the Scottish National Party (SNP) stated that the dualling of the road would not be complete by 2025.

 The annual average daily traffic (AADT) of the A9 varies between Perth and Inverness from 8,500 around Pitlochry, 22,500 around Perth and 37,000 around Inverness.

 Construction

 Announcement

-In November 2011, the Scottish Government announced that it would upgrade the entire road between Perth and Inverness to a dual carriageway.
+In November 2011, the Scottish Government announced that it would upgrade the entire road between Perth and Inverness to a dual carriageway by 2025.
 The design contract was split into three lots with Lot 1 (Glengarry to Dalraddy) awarded to a CH2M / Fairhurst joint venture in April 2014.
 Lot 2 (Pass of Birnam to Glengarry) was awarded to Jacobs in August 2014 and Lot 3 was awarded to an Atkins / Mouchel joint venture in December 2014.
 The contract for a preliminary section (outwith Lots 1 to 3) of the £3 billion project was awarded in June 2015.
 Then transport minister Keith Brown stated that the A9 dualling project would be "the biggest transport project in Scotland's history".
+Preliminary work started in 2014 in preparation of main construction work.